PythonRSAS/pythonrsas.github.io/_posts/2022-02-02-1-Review-Gini-Index-and-the-Lorenze-Curve.md

 author: Sarah Chen
 image: images/posts/Lorenze_Curve.png
 ---
 In my first job at Verisk Analytics, we used the Gini index as a metric for the GLM insurance models.
-In my later jobs in banking, I have come across similar terms but used differently.
-This post is first to review the Lorenz curve amd the associated Gini index and then how it compares Gini index in the CAP ("cumulative accuaracy profile"), and the Gini index used along with ROC and AUC in binary target models such as probability of default (PD) models in banking.
+In my later jobs in banking, I saw similar terms but they are used differently.
+This post first review the Lorenz curve amd the associated Gini index and then how it compares Gini index in the CAP ("cumulative accuaracy profile"), and the Gini index used along with ROC and AUC in binary target models such as probability of default (PD) models in banking.

 **1. Gini index and the Lorenz curve**

 The Gini index is a number that summarizes what the Lorenz curve tries to capture.
-Lorenz was an Italian mathematician and economist.
+Lorenz was an Italian economist.
 His idea was to compare the two distributions, population and income, using the X and Y axis.
 These two are different subjects and have different scales.
 But their distributions (cumulative distributions, aka "CDF" or "quantiles") are comparable.

 The key in my opinion is in the ***sorting***:
 - each household only counts as 1, therefore, the order does not matter.